-Data is providing life sciences companies with opportunities to gain valuable new insights and increasingly, they are leveraging data to accelerate discovery, development, and time to market.
+Data analytics is providing life sciences companies with opportunities to gain valuable new insights and increasingly, they are leveraging analytics to accelerate discovery, development, and time to market.
 For life sciences companies using outdated databases and systems, the exploding volume and variety of data poses significant management and security challenges.
-Additionally, these legacy systems hinder their ability to use their data effectively to improve business processes and make timely decisions.
+Additionally, these legacy systems hinder their ability to use their analytics effectively to improve business processes and make timely decisions.

 Life sciences companies need to process a vast amount of data in different formats to conduct R&D and clinical trials and manage day-to-day business.
 The incoming data is messy, with missing values and filled with inconsistencies, potential biases, and noise.
 Life sciences companies are forced to spend precious time ingesting, cleaning, and organizing the data, but legacy data warehouses cannot deliver data in a way that enables fast, accurate analysis and insights.
-Also, the data often exists in disconnected silos: commercial, one for data such as sales and marketing records, and regulated, for data such as clinical trials and laboratory reports.
+Also, the data often exists in disconnected silos: commercial, one for sales and marketing records, and regulated, for clinical trials and laboratory reports.

 Modern data warehouses integrate structured and semi-structured data from a variety of sources, including databases, clinical applications, and IoT devices, into a centralized repository.
-Data scientists can use advanced analytics systems to analyze the data more quickly and efficiently and provide a single source of truth to the entire organization.
+Scientists can use advanced analytics systems to analyze the data more quickly and efficiently and provide a single source of truth to the entire organization.
 This enables real-time insights and faster clinical trial analytics.
-Data scientists can unlock the insights needed to accelerate innovation at every stage of the product life cycle, from discovery and development to manufacturing and distribution.
+Scientists can unlock the insights needed to accelerate innovation at every stage of the product life cycle, from discovery and development to manufacturing and distribution.

 Life sciences companies must be able to process massive amounts of data quickly and easily to get timely and actionable insights.
 Efficient integration, validation, and mining of clinical trial data is crucial for drug development.
 Time-to-insight is also critical in conducting successful sales and marketing campaigns as well as optimizing inventory management and supply chain logistics.
 However, many companies still rely on outdated legacy systems that create data silos, deliver inconsistent user experiences, and provide fragmented insights after a lot of manual effort.
 Such systems cannot be scaled easily to accommodate a larger volume of data or number of users.